kishan1104/RRS-LogRRS-RRS-2007/README.md

 ## 🚀 Running the Code

+**If you want to run it in google colab you can refer to the file installation of charm crypto on collab**.
 Navigate to the desired scheme folder and execute the main test script.
 For example:

 ```bash